jszt/test-symfony-backend/README.md

 This repo is a technical test I did for a company where I was hired.
 This is a API using PHP symfony, The instructions are in the folder "levels".

+- To run this project you should have PHP and composer installed: https://symfony.com/doc/current/setup.html, then, clone the repo, go inside and run the command: symfony server:start

 - For this test I made a symfony project exposing 5 endpoints.
 For each endpoint the data and the result were given.
 - A Postman collection is available to easily test all endpoints(./postman_collection.json).
     - level1: /api/level1